David Sarnoff

-David Sarnoff (February 27, 1891 – December 12, 1971) was a Russian-born (Note: Attributed to the following sources:) American businessman who played an important role in the American history of radio broadcasting and television.
+David Sarnoff (February 27, 1891 – December 12, 1971) was an American businessman who played an important role in the American history of radio broadcasting and television.
 He led the Radio Corporation of America (RCA) for most of his career in various capacities from shortly after its founding in 1919 until his retirement in 1970.

 He headed a conglomerate of telecommunications and media companies, including RCA and NBC, that became one of the largest in the world.
-Named a Reserve Brigadier General of the Signal Corps in 1945, Sarnoff thereafter was widely known as "The General".
+Named a Reserve Brigadier General of the Signal Corps in 1945, Sarnoff thereafter insisted on being called "The General" and addressed as "General Sarnoff".

-Congressional investigations concluded that Sarnoff—while head of RCA—artificially inflated the price of RCA stock via market manipulation, leading to public investment losses in excess of $100 million (in 2025 USD).

 Early life and career

 David Sarnoff was born to a Jewish family in Uzlian, a small town in Minsk Governorate, Russian Empire (present-day Belarus), the son of Abraham Sarnoff and Leah Privin.
 Abraham emigrated to the United States and raised funds to bring the family.
 Sarnoff spent much of his early childhood in a cheder (or yeshiva) studying and memorizing the Torah.
-He emigrated with his mother and three brothers and one sister to New York City in 1900, where he helped support his family by selling newspapers before and after his classes at the Educational Alliance.
-In 1906, his father became incapacitated by tuberculosis, and at age 15 Sarnoff went to work to support the family.
+He emigrated with his mother and three brothers and one sister to New York City in 1900 at the age of 9, where he helped support his family by selling newspapers before and after his classes at the Educational Alliance.
+In 1906 when he was 15 years, his father became incapacitated by tuberculosis, and Sarnoff went to work to support the family.
 He had planned to pursue a full-time career in the newspaper business, but a chance encounter led to a position as an office boy at the Commercial Cable Company.
-When his superior refused him leave for Rosh Hashanah, he joined the Marconi Wireless Telegraph Company of America on September 30, 1906, and started a career of over 60 years in electronic communications.
+When his superior refused him leave for Rosh Hashanah, he quit to join the Marconi Wireless Telegraph Company of America on September 30, 1906, and started a career of over 60 years in electronic communications.

 Over the next 13 years, Sarnoff rose from office boy to commercial manager of the company, learning about the technology and the business of electronic communications on the job and in libraries.
 He also served at Marconi stations on ships and posts on Siasconset, Nantucket and the New York Wanamaker Department Store.
 In 1911, he installed and operated the wireless equipment on a ship hunting seals off Newfoundland and Labrador, and used the technology to relay the first remote medical diagnosis from the ship's doctor to a radio operator at Belle Isle with an infected tooth.